qopargis/IFPTML-Flaviviridae/README.md

 Authors:

-Yendrek Velasquez-Lopez, a,b ; Andrea Ruiz-Escudero, c; Sonia Arrasate,a and Humberto González-Díaz, a,d,e*
+Yendrek Velasquez-Lopez, a,b; Andrea Ruiz-Escudero, c; Sonia Arrasate,a; and Humberto González-Díaz, a,d,e*

 Affiliations: